Electronegativity is a measure of how strongly an atom – in a molecule – is able to attract electrons in a bond to itself.

 What is electronegativity measured in?

-The most common measurement for electronegativity is the Pauling scale, designed by two-time Noble prize winner Linus Pauling.
-Electronegativity scale for elements tell how strong each element (relative to each other) can attract electrons to iteself.
+The most common measurement for electronegativity is the Pauling scale, designed by two-time Nobel prize winner Linus Pauling.
+Electronegativity scale for elements tell how strong each element (relative to each other) can attract the bonding electrons to itself.
 The higher the electronegativity number, the more the atom will attempt to pull electrons to itself.

 Why is oxygen more electronegative than nitrogen?